 The Hebrew word that is translated as ‘roars’ is יִשְׁאָ֔ג – yish’ag, which comes from the root word שָׁאַג shaag – Strong’s H7580 which means, ‘to roar, roar mightily, groan’.

 This root word is used 20 times in 17 verses, with it being used in this form יִשְׁאָ֔ג yish’ag, 8 times in 6 verses, all of which are directly linked to the roaring sound of the voice of יהוה..

 In a message called, “THE LION HAS ROARED – WHO IS NOT AFRAID?”
 I would like us to take a closer look at the words of Amos 2:6-3:8, which is typically read along with the weekly Torah portion from Berěshith/Genesis 37:1-40:23.

-Before looking directly at this passage from Amos, I want to highlight the other 6 verses where we see the other 7 occurrences of יִשְׁאָ֔ג – yish’ag, being used in clear reference to the roaring voice of יהוה our Elohim!
+Before looking directly at this passage from Amos, I want to highlight the other 6 verses, where we see the other 7 occurrences of the word יִשְׁאָ֔ג yish’ag, being used, in clear reference to the roaring voice of יהוה our Elohim!